mimic-sussex/sema/docs/default-livecoding-language.md

 `{1}\909open`

-These are preloaded when the audio engine starts up, look at the filenames at the top of the console window to see what is there.
+These are preloaded when the audio engine starts up.
+A list of samples can be found in /assets/samples in this repository.

 Repeat: